uriel1998/mpdq/README.md

 ## 7. TODO

-* Check for album artist when artist is not present or empty
 * Add loop back in and utilize relay mechanism to change instruction file
 * Switch between loop mode and single-run mode
 * Add in what to do when all genres run through in logrotate timeperiod